Difficulty

 - Check to make sure the vanity top is level and flush to the wall.
 If your vanity does not come with adjustable legs, use shims under the base until vanity is level on each side.

-- Add backsplash if necessary.
+- Add a bathroom vanity backsplash if necessary.

 Tip: Be sure to follow the manufacturer’s instructions to secure the vanity top to the vanity.